22f3002843/DTDDAD_RAILEASE/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:5173`.
+Open your browser and navigate to `http://localhost:5173`.   use this for now (4th and 5th not required for now)

 ### 4. Build for Production